kkoomen/qbr/README.md

 In the bottom left corner is shown the amount of sides scanned.
 This is so you know if you've scanned in all sides before pressing `ESC`.

+### Interface language

+In the top right corner you can see the current interface language.
+If you want to change the interface language you can press `l` to cycle through them.
+Continue to press `l` until you've found the right language.

+Default language is set to English.

+Available languages are:

+- English
+- Nederlands
+- 简体中文

 ### Calibrate mode